 How AirTag will work

 It's thought that users will receive a notification on their iPhone should they move out of range of the tag, which should stop you leaving your keys in the office.
-You will apparently be able to add certain locations that can be ignored though.
-So perhaps you could choose to not be notified if you leave your keys in the house (although that sounds like exactly the scenario you would want to be alerted to!)
+You will apparently be able to add certain locations that can be ignored, though - if an item is safely in your house, for example.

 If you lose your tagged item you can attempt to locate it on the Find My app because the AirTag (or whatever it will be called) will transmit its location using this low power form of Bluetooth and other Bluetooth devices will relay the location back to you via the Find My app.